Grand Canyon Camping & Hiking Travel Guide

 You feel overwhelmed when you stand at the edge of the canyon.
 277 miles long, up to 18 miles wide at times, one mile deep.
 Seeing it in person puts magnitude in perspective.
 You stop and think, "wow, size does matter".

 Most people visit the South Rim of the park.
 The South Rim is home to famous trails and vantage points as seen on postcards.
-The north, east, and west rims are less visited and not as mainstream, but still provide plenty of activities and sightseeing opportunities.
+The north, east, and west rims are less visited, but still provide plenty of activities and sightseeing opportunities.
 If you've always wanted to visit but never have, now is your chance to go.

 Planning and Preparing to Visit and Hike Grand Canyon National Park